 - Hilton Honors has gotten better at delivering on elite benefits than Marriott Bonvoy has in many ways, or at least the program doesn’t over promise and under deliver in the same way

 While I don’t specifically seek out Hiltons, I do find myself staying at Hiltons when they’re the best option in a city, and in many cases I’ve come to prefer Hiltons to Marriotts.
 From the perspective of chasing status there’s limited need to stay with Hilton more, though, given that there’s nothing beyond Diamond status.

 IHG Rewards Platinum status

 IHG is very much my backup hotel group, since IHG Rewards’ elite benefits are weak (for example, IHG doesn’t offer free breakfast to any elite members).
-However, the IHG® Rewards Club Premier Credit Card (review) offers Platinum status and an anniversary free night certificate on your account anniversary every year, so I do find myself staying at IHG properties once in a blue moon.
+However, the IHG® Rewards Premier Credit Card (review) offers Platinum status and an anniversary free night certificate on your account anniversary every year, so I do find myself staying at IHG properties once in a blue moon.

 I’ll only do so in situations where there aren’t better Hilton, Hyatt, or Marriott options, or where an IHG property is by far the best deal.

 The truth is that you don’t actually need to be loyal to a hotel group to receive elite-like benefits.
 There are all kinds of programs offering room upgrades, breakfast, hotel credits, and more, all based on the method you use to book.

 These include Virtuoso, Amex Fine Hotels & Resorts, Four Seasons Preferred Partner, Hilton Impresario, Hyatt Privé, Marriott STARS & Luminous, Rosewood Elite, etc. I find myself booking through these programs quite often, regardless of whether I’m staying at a luxury points hotel, or whether I’m staying at an independent hotel.